-- (a) Arrange the expression in fractional form with one more factor in the numerator than in the denominator.
-1 may be used if necessary. - (b) Push the hairline to the first number in the numerator on the D scale. - (c) Using the C scale take the other numbers alternately, drawing each number of the denominator under the hairline, and pushing the hairline to each number of the numerator. - (d) Read the answer on the D scale. - (e) To get a rough approximation, compute the value of the expression obtained by replacing each number of the given expression by a convenient approximate number involving one, or at most two, significant figures.
+- (a) arrange the expression in fractional form with one more factor in the numerator than in the denominator, (1 may be used if necessary.) - (b) push the hairline to the first number in the numerator on the DI scale, - (c) using the C or CI scale take the other numbers alternately, drawing each number of the denominator under the hairline, and pushing the hairline to each number of the numerator, - (d) read the answer on the D scale, - (e) to get a rough approximation, compute the value of the expression obtained by replacing each number of the given expression by a convenient approximate number involving one, or at most two, significant figures.